sidartaoss/reactive-microservices-1.0.1/project-004/README.md

         - name: app
           port: 8080

 With this fault injection in place, we need to improve the fault-tolerance of our consumer.
-Indeed, the consumer may get a timeout or receive or receive an explicit failure.
+Indeed, the consumer may get a timeout or receive an explicit failure.

 So, in the hello consumer microservice, we must change how we invoke the hello service.